 What is Grid Modernization and Why Does it Matter?

 Grid modernization is the process of upgrading the electricity grid to make it more efficient and resilient.
-It includes a variety of changes, such as accommodating new technology, new forms of electricity generation and distribution, installing smart meters, updating grid infrastructure, integrating renewable energy sources, and more.
+It includes a variety of changes, such as accommodating new technology, new forms of electricity generation and distribution, installing smart meters, updating grid infrastructure, integrating renewable energy and clean energy sources, and more.